 Dates & Pricing

-Cost includes lodging, meals, and program:
+Cost includes meals and program.

 This program helps you:

 - Understand who you are as a leader

 - Develop confidence in your leadership skills and abilities

 - Identify and confront workplace issues, like implicit bias

 - Lead with integrity, creating positive changes in your work and your communities

 - Support and be supported by others who care about leading with purpose